mcheang20/mcheang20.github.io/_portfolio/external_api.md

   <dl class="row col-md-4">
       <dt class="info-col">Receiving and Tracking Events</dt>
         <dd>
-          Our service had to feature the registry of various applications and be able to manage receiving and tracking of events from the client-side.
+          Our service had to feature the registry of various applications.
+Registered applications then needed to be be able to manage receiving and tracking of events from the client-side.
         </dd>
   </dl>
   <dl class="row col-md-4">